by Alex Vikoulov

 -by Alex Vikoulov

 P.S.
-Adapted from the chapter on psychedelics/ecstadelics in my upcoming book “The Syntellect Hypothesis: Five Paradigms of the Mind’s Evolution,” that can be pre-ordered today.
+Adapted from the chapter on psychedelics/ecstadelics in my new book “The Syntellect Hypothesis: Five Paradigms of the Mind’s Evolution."
+This book is a real cognitive ecstadelic!

 Tags: Psychedelics, information processing, Terence McKenna,spiritual experience, transcendent experiences, human evolution, psychedelic drugs, marijuana, LSD, DMT, consciousness-expanding effects, Psilocybin, MDMA, ecstasy, biohacking, virtual reality, neuropharmacological inducers, esctadelics, psychedelic technologies, tools of ecstasy, ecstatic state, digital drugs, digital trip, psychonauts, optogenetics, nanotech, wireheads, cyberpunk genre, cyber-freedom, cognitive liberty, information technology, neuropharmacology, Silicon Valley, ecstadelic future, cyber-bliss engineering